aurora-is-near/doc.aurora.dev/docs/onboard/troubleshooting.md

 E.g, suppose you have send your assets to some of yours Ethereum addresses.

 Then, if you have a private key of that address or a seed phrase - these tokens can be easily recovered by importing one of them into a compatible wallet like MetaMask and then bridging them to Aurora or to any other address.

 In a case if you have transferred them to CEX address, you won't be able to recover these tokens, if that CEX doesn't support Aurora yet.
 Currently, we support Coinbase, KuCoin and Gate.io CEXes.

 ### I can't find the token [XYZ] in my wallet – can I add it somehow?

-If you are a developer, please add a PR to [this repository](https://github.com/aurora-is-near/bridge-assets) following [this example](https://github.com/aurora-is-near/bridge-assets/pull/273/files).
+- If you are developer, please add a PR to [this repository](https://github.com/aurora-is-near/bridge-assets) following [this example](https://github.com/aurora-is-near/bridge-assets/pull/273/files).

-If you are a user, please contact our [Support Team](https://discord.gg/dEFJBz8HQV) via Discord and we will help you to resolve this issue.
+- If you are user, please contact our [Support Team](https://discord.gg/dEFJBz8HQV) via Discord and we will help you to resolve this issue.

 ### I have paid for my transaction pack, but got no transactions added